videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 Theory is filled with examples of mundane tasks that once converted to a graph problem, have well known solutions.
-Whenever you ask Google Maps to get you to your destination, Google is translating your problem to a graph representation.
+Whenever you ask Google Maps to get you to your destination, Google is translating your problem to a graph representation and suggests one or more _paths_ in the graph.
 Graphs are the right metaphor, understood by mathematicians and computers alike.
 Do we have more instances of problems that seem difficult but that we crack once we find the right metaphor?
 The Distributed Systems literature has a very interesting one.

 In the late '80s Alan Demers and his colleagues from Xerox tried to find a solution to database replication in unreliable networks.
 They